-- Rezone land in the NRZ on the west side of Mullins Road to LDRZ. - Rezone part of land between Blighs Road, Blue Mount Road and Stoney Creek from LDRZ to NRZ. - Rezone Industrial 1 Zoned land to Industrial 3 Zone to reflect the precinct's location within the town centre and minimise land use conflicts. - Rezone land on Market Street between Victoria and High Street from NRZ to MUZ. - Subject to the MHF relocating from 10 Station St, rezone land at 6 -8 Victoria Street from IN1Z to MUZ.
-(If this does not occur, rezone from IN1Z to IN3Z).
+- Rezone land in the NRZ on the west side of Mullins Road to LDRZ. - Rezone part of land between Blighs Road, Blue Mount Road and Stoney Creek from LDRZ to NRZ. - Rezone Industrial 1 Zoned land to Industrial 3 Zone to reflect the precinct's location within the town centre and minimise land use conflicts. - Rezone land on Market Street between Victoria and High Street from NRZ to MUZ. - Rezone land at 6-8 Victoria Street from IN1Z to IN3Z.

-Land is proposed for new overlay is shown in Figure 19 as follows:
+Land is proposed for new overlay is shown in Figure 20 as follows: